deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 Introduction
 ---

 Taking the prerequisite knowledge from my [last blog post](https://connormcgarr.github.io/paging/), let's talk about additional ways to bypass [SMEP](https://en.wikipedia.org/wiki/Supervisor_Mode_Access_Prevention) other than [flipping the 20th bit of the CR4 register](https://connormcgarr.github.io/x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass/)- or completely circumventing SMEP all together by bypassing [NX](https://docs.microsoft.com/en-us/windows-hardware/drivers/kernel/no-execute-nonpaged-pool) in the kernel!
-This blog post in particular will leverage page table entry control bits to bypass these kernel mode mitigations, as well as bypassing page table randomization to achieve our goals.
+This blog post in particular will leverage page table entry control bits to bypass these kernel mode mitigations, as well as leveraging additional vulnearbilities such as an arbitrary read to bypass page table randomization to achieve said goals.

 Before We Begin
 ---